gomorpheus/morpheus-docs/integration_guides/amazon.rst

 * Assign Elastic IP's
 * Network Pools

-{morpheus} can provide a single pane of glass and self-service portal for managing instances scattered across both AWS and private cloud offerings like VMWare and Hyper-V.
+|morpheus| can provide a single pane of glass and self-service portal for managing instances scattered across both AWS and private cloud offerings like VMWare and Hyper-V.

 Requirements
 ------------